-We engaged an internal valuation expert (the "auditor's expert") to critique and challenge the work performed and assumptions used within the valuation reports.
+We engaged an internal valuation expert (the "auditor's expert") to assist us in challenging the work performed and assumptions used within the valuation reports.
 In particular, the valuation metrics used by the valuers were compared to recent comparable market activity and industry indices.
 We challenged the directors and their valuers on significant movements in the valuations.

-Due to the subjectivity involved in determining valuations for investment properties, including the existence of alternative assumptions and valuation methods, our auditor's expert has performed the following:
+Due to the subjectivity involved in determining valuations for investment properties, including the existence of alternative assumptions and valuation methods, with the assistance of our auditor's expert, we have performed the following:

-- Determined a range of yields that were considered reasonable to evaluate the property valuations adopted by the directors as at 31 December 2023; - Determined that the other market based assumptions used in the valuations were materially supportable in light of the available and comparable market evidence and fell within an acceptable range of values; and - Reviewed the valuation methodology for reasonableness, considering the application of overall materiality.
+- Determined a range of yields that were considered reasonable to evaluate the property valuations adopted by the directors as at 31 December 2024; - Determined on a sample basis that the other market based assumptions used in the valuations were materially supportable in light of the available and comparable market evidence and fell within an acceptable range of values; and - Evaluated the appropriateness of the valuation methodology used and the reasonableness of the fair value, considering the application of overall materiality.